-(b)ÂÂÂ Going concern
+(b) Going concern

-The Group's cash balance at 31 December 2022 was \$13.9 million (2021: \$15.0 million).
-The Directors believe that the funds available at the date of the issue of these financial statements are sufficient for the Group to manage its business risks and planned investments successfully.
+The Group's cash balance at 31 December 2023 was \$14.2million (2022: \$13.9 million).
+The Directors consider that the funds available at the date of the issue of these financial statements are sufficient for the Group to manage its business risks and planned investments successfully and meet its ongoing liabilities as they full due for at least twelve months from the date of signing of these financial statements.

-The Directors have carried out a robust assessment of the principal risks facing the Group.
+The Directors' have carried out a robust assessment of the principal risks facing the Group.